Creative Writing

 Celebrating the End of a Wonderful School Year with the White Family

-The White family was sitting on their back porch and screen with Wilbur this evening.
-The black and white tuxedo cat Bond was lying next to Wilbur, and both were asleep, enjoying the warm air of the evening.
-Mildred Oscar was sitting on a porch swing, slowly going to and fro, with his arm around…
+The White family was sitting on their back porch, with Wilbur, this evening.
+The black-and-white tuxedo cat Bond lay next to Wilbur, both asleep, enjoying the warm evening air.
+Mildred Oscar was sitting on a porch swing, slowly going to and fro, with his arm around Mildred.
+James was seated in a rocking chair, reading…

 -